-The central nervous system (CNS) consists of the brain and spinal cord.
-It is referred to as "central" because it integrates information from the entire body and coordinates activity across the whole organism.
+The central nervous system consists of the brain and spinal cord.
+It is referred to as "central" because it combines information from the entire body and coordinates activity across the whole organism.

-This article will give a brief overview of the systems at work.
-We will look at the types of cells involved, different areas within the brain, spinal circuitry and how the CNS can be affected by disease and injury.
+This article gives a brief overview of the central nervous system (CNS).
+We will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.

 Fast facts on the central nervous system

 Here are some key points about the central nervous system.
 More detail and supporting information is in the main article.

 - The CNS consists of the brain and spinal cord.